mattfeltonma/azure-labs/function-pe-rvi/README.md

 * Azure Bastion provisioned in the hub to provide secure RDP (Remote Desktop Protocol) access to the VM
 * Azure Firewall configured to send diagnostic logs to an instance of Log Analytics Workspace to allow for inspection of the traffic flowing to and from the Azure Function
 * Azure Function integrated with an instance of App Insights
+* Azure Function storage account is secured behind a Private Endpoint
 * Azure Key Vault instance which stores the user configured VM administrator username and password
-* Azure Key Vault instance which stores a secret word that is displayed to the user when accessing the Azure Function
+* Azure Key Vault instance secured behind a Private Endpoint which stores a secret word that is displayed to the user when accessing the Azure Function

 ![lab image](images/lab_image.svg)